Skip to content

 Our method is simple and strict:

-- Public-domain text only.
-When we quote the poem, we quote Samuel Butler's 1900 translation, which is safely in the public domain.
+• One base text only.
+When we quote the poem, we quote Samuel Butler's translation, the base text for this project.
 Modern translations — Wilson, Fagles, Fitzgerald, Lattimore — are discussed and compared, never quoted.

 What we sell, and why

 The core articles on this site — the story explained, the characters, the journey — are free and will stay free.
-What we sell is the deeper layer: The Odyssey Home Pack ($19), a designed companion plus our Butler-based digital Companion Edition, with reading plans, a journey map, character cards, anchor passages, links, and reflective essays on homecoming, temptation, and fatherhood.
+What we sell is the deeper layer: The Odyssey Home Pack ($19), the complete digital Odyssey in Butler's translation plus our modern companion guide, reading points, maps, character cards, links, and reflective essays on homecoming, temptation, and fatherhood.

 Selling our own work directly is what keeps the project independent: no ads, no sponsored content, and no reason to say anything about the film beyond the public facts.